Beet nut butter cups! These vegan treats are easy to make and so vibrant. The colour comes from mixing beetroot into the homemade nut butter.

 Beetnut butter.
 I’ll admit that this recipe came about because I wanted to write that.
 I’m thinking beetnut butter sandwiches, beetnut butter and jam, beetnut butter on overnight oats…We’re breaking new ground here, people: Beet.
 Nut.
 Butter.
 Yeaaaah.
 You can’t taste the beet, but woah – the colour!
+All you need to do is mix beetroot into your homemade nut butter for that amazing colour.
+You can’t taste the beet, but it leaves the nut butter a stunning purple colour.

 But we all know the decadent amazingness of peanut butter and chocolate, right?
 And beetroot and chocolate is pretty great.
 So how but bright purple beet nut butter cups?
 Waaaay better.
 Because it’s purple.
 And it has veg.
 Fist pump.